walter-manger/.dotfiles/README.md

 ```

-TODO: Add some information about conditional gitconfig UPDATE
+TODO: Add some information about conditional gitconfig

 Call this way: